Akash-Rastogi/NeuralNetworks/Assignments/6/README.md

 * You can either develop your own program or use Keras.
 If you want to use any other library or libraries please ask Jason or me before you do so.

 <br/><br/>Data sets:
-* Three data sets are provided.
+<br/>Three data sets are provided.
 * The first data set includes 20000 images.
 * The second data set includes 2000 images.
 * Third data set includes 100 images.